 Through close collaboration with US partners, the United Arab Emirates is inspiring a new generation of space explorers and scientists.
-In September, a UAE astronaut will become the first Arab to travel to the International Space Station (ISS).
+In September 2019, a UAE astronaut became the first Arab to travel to the International Space Station (ISS).
 And in 2020, the UAE will become the first Arab nation to launch a mission to Mars.

-The UAE astronaut, the first Emirati in space, will embark on an eight-day mission to the ISS.
-Aboard the ISS, he will conduct 15 experiments on behalf of the Mohammed bin Rashid Space Centre and give a broadcasted tour of the station in Arabic for viewers on Earth.
+The UAE astronaut Hazzaa AlMansoori, the first Emirati in space, embarked on an eight-day mission to the ISS in 2019.
+Aboard the ISS, he conducted various experiments on behalf of the Mohammed bin Rashid Space Centre, hosted a traditional Emirati dinner for his crewmates and gave a broadcasted tour of the station for viewers back home.